ejeschke/ginga/doc/manual/plugins_global/fbrowser.rst

 FBrowser (Open File)
 ====================

-This brings up :ref:`plugins-fbrowser` local plugin from the global menu for convenience.
+This brings up :ref:`plugins-fbrowser` hybrid plugin as a global plugin.